opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part1.rst

 .. rst-class:: block-step

-    8 + Click on the :tutorial-keycap:`Open page` button to see the current result of your page.
+    8 + Click on :tutorial-keycap:`Preview` to see the current result of your page.
+Click again on :tutorial-keycap:`Preview` to hide the preview window and go back to your code.

 .. rst-class:: img-hide